cowbra/secure-web-dev-frontend/README.md

 ### Additional user stories

-- AUS1 : As a logged-in user, I want to be redirected to locations page if i want to access to admin features like `/locations/[id]/edit` or `/locations/add`
+- :white_check_mark: AUS1 : As a logged-in user, I want to be redirected to locations page if i want to access to admin features like `/locations/[id]/edit` or `/locations/add`